UPDATE 2-Company formerly called Blackwater to pay sanctions fine

 Charges against the five guards are pending in federal court in Washington, D.C.

 Four other Blackwater security guards were ambushed and killed in 2004 in Falluja, and two of their bodies were hung from a bridge.
-(Editing by Howard Goller and Stacey Joyce)
+(Editing by Howard Goller)